TheAssemblyArmada/Thyme-Wiki/Style-Guide.md

 Three reasons, maintainability, readability and consistency.

 Parts of the style guide may seem overly verbose to seasoned programmers but we want the code to be accessible to those with less experience as well, so we insist that generally you write what you mean rather than the minimum the compiler will accept.
-You also might want to do a drive by contribution that scratches an itch for you but them someone else needs to understand and maintain that code.
+You also might want to do a drive by contribution that scratches an itch for you, but then someone else needs to understand and maintain that code.
 For consistency, the actual style doesn't matter so much as the fact there is a style and every one follows it all of the time.

 #### Naming Cases